Skip to main content

 • “It's a quick fix, shows you the basics, but also is complex enough to offer a lot of replayability.”

 The game is praised for its strong optimization, with users noting that the complex world operates smoothly and without bugs.
-Additionally, the mechanics for managing generals, including their dismissal for poor performance, are well-implemented.
+Players appreciate the effective management of numerous characters, enhancing the overall gameplay experience.

 • “No bugs: all this complex world works and is rather well optimized now!”